Electric Kiwi Review - Prices, Discounts, Deals, Tariffs and Fees

 To determine which plan best suits your needs, you’ll need to consider the following:

 - Total energy consumption (kWh) per year: Electric Kiwi plans are uncomplicated.
 Your bill has three components, the fixed daily charge, your peak usage and your off-peak usage.
-The MoveMaster Plan offers the lowest rates during off peak times, with half price overnight power and their very attractive solar energy buyback option.The Kiwi plan has slightly higher rates and only has peak or off peak times .
+The MoveMaster Plan offers the lowest rates during off peak times, with half price overnight power and their very attractive solar energy buyback option.The Everyday plan has flat rates, meaning you won't save money by using appliances at time of low demand.
+The Go250 plan has different rates for peak and off peak times, but you have to pay in advance.

 - Flexibility and convenience: Our view is simple - all Electric Kiwi plans are quite flexible.
 Apart from the power rates, the differentiating factor is the type of plan.
-The Kiwi plan is the simplest plan, which can be beneficial for both renters and landlords who prefer to have their options open.
+The Everyday plan is the simplest plan (with flat rates all day), the Go250 plan is still flexible but you have to "pinky promise" to stay for a year (although there are no penalties for breaking that promise).
 Electric Kiwi won't tie you in with any contracts, sign-up fees, break fees or notice periods on any of their plans.

 - Additional benefits: While all plans share most of the benefits, the MoveMaster plan has the lowest off-peak charges and can be very attractive to users who can shift some of their usage to off-peak times such as customers who own an EV or swimming pool/spa.